Skip to content

 • User-to-user services

-An internet service that allows users to engage with each other’s posts or other content, including social media sites, video and messaging services (including chatrooms), online marketplaces, gaming and dating sites.
+An internet service that allows users to engage with each other’s posts or other content, including social media sites, video and messaging services (including chatrooms), forums, online marketplaces, and gaming and dating services.

 • Vertical search service

-A search service that helps users to find specific products or services (e.g., airline comparison websites for flights).
+A search service that helps users to find a specific product or service by searching a specific segment of online content (e.g. a flight comparison website).

 • Very Large Online Platforms

-An EU definition under the Digital Services Act – online platforms and search engines with over 45 million users in the EU.
+Online platforms and search engines with over 45 million users in the EU, as defined in the Digital Services Act.